RyanVerhey/payroll-date-calculator/README.md

-payroll-date-calculator
+Payroll Date Calculator
 =======================

-Payroll date calculator code challenge for Wowzers
+This is a script that calculates payroll dates for one year in the future.
+This is being done as a code challenge for Wowzers.